The army was encamped near Gibbethon, a Philistine town.

 Obadiah flew along the path, his sandals slapping dirt and his elbow gouging Ahab’s ribs.

-A gold and white hen squawked at the approaching danger and collected her chicks into the safety of a low-spreading fig tree.
+As their sandals slapped the dirt, a brown hen squawked at the approaching danger and collected her chicks into the safety of a low-spreading fig tree.

-As he shot between the stable guards, Obadiah raised his chin and thudded into the heavy wooden door the same moment as Ahab.
+Obadiah shot between the stable guards, raised his chin, and thudded into the thick door at the same moment as Ahab.

-A red and brown rooster strutted from a bed of anemones, crowed twice, and swaggered with them.
+A red and black rooster emerged from a bed of anemones, crowed twice, and strutted with them.

 As Obadiah led Ahab into the stable, he tipped his head back and breathed in the smell of horse and hay.
 A soft huh-huh-huh-huh greeted him, and smooth noses bobbed over stall doors.

-Ahab crowded in beside Obadiah.
+Ahab crowded in beside him.
 “That bay mare from Akko.
 She’s mine.”

 Obadiah laughed.
 “From Akko?
 That’s the one I want.”

 Ahab marched straight to the door, raised on tiptoe, and peeked in.
 “Where’d she go?”

-“Oh, she’s out, sir.”
-A smooth-cheeked child, shorter and thinner than Ahab, yet with the same jet-black curls and eagle-beak nose, stepped from the next stall.
+The stable boy, shorter and thinner than Ahab, yet with the same jet-black curls and eagle-beak nose, stepped from the next stall.
 “Oh, she’s out, sir.”
 He leaned a pitchfork against the wall.
 “The captain took her.”

 “What captain?”
 Ahab slapped the boy then poked him in the chest, knocking him back against a post.
 “I never said anyone could take that mare.”

-The stable boy put his hand to the bright red mark on his cheek.
+The stable boy put his hand to a fresh red mark on his cheek.
 He stifled a whimper and wiped a dribble of blood from his nose.

-“Go jump in the sea.”
-Ahab grabbed Obadiah by the sleeve, swung him around, and aimed a fist at his chin.
+“Yeah?
+Who are you?”
+Ahab jerked Obadiah’s sleeve, swung him around, and aimed a fist at his chin.

-Obadiah ducked and grabbed Ahab’s collar.
+Obadiah ducked and grabbed Ahab’s robe.
 “That mare’s no more yours than she is mine.”
-He smashed his friend’s face with the heel of his palm.
-The impact shocked his forearm, and he flailed his wrist against the pain.
+He smashed his friend’s face with the heel of his palm then flailed his wrist against the pain.

-Ahab grabbed at his nose, then gawked at the blood in his hand.
-Ripping Obadiah’s robe, he screamed.
-“Stinking Philistine pond scum!”
+Ahab cupped his nose, then gawked at the blood in his hand.
+Ripping Obadiah’s robe, he screamed, “Stinking Philistine pond scum!”
 Ahab crunched his fist into Obadiah’s teeth.

 Obadiah stumbled back and tasted blood.
-He touched his lips.
-His fingers came away red.
+He touched his lips, and his fingers came away red.

-A stable guard burst in and seized him by the shoulders.
+A stable guard burst in and took Ahab by the shoulders.
+Another guard seized Obadiah.

 Ahab swatted.
-“What are you—?
+“What are you—?”